 Liquid nitrogen, at temperatures around -200°C, is famously used in “molecular gastronomy” by chefs like Heston Blumenthal to freeze ice cream very rapidly, in around 45 seconds.

 “So I built our first contraption, a portable ice cream parlour,” said Francis.

 “We also made the world’s first ice cream buggy – it’s electric and drives around making liquid nitrogen ice cream under its own steam.”

 The company has experimented with other dairy concoctions, manufacturing beer-, cheddar- and roast beef-flavoured ice cream for clients.

-The entrepreneur created a “malted milk baobab biscuit sandwich” for charity The Eden Project, and an ice cream containing “dismembered gingerbread men” to celebrate the British Museum’s exhibition on 19
+The entrepreneur created a “malted milk baobab biscuit sandwich” for charity The Eden Project, and an ice cream containing “dismembered gingerbread men” to celebrate the British Museum’s exhibition on 19th Century grave robbers.

 UV lamp with your gin and tonic?

 Lick Me I’m Delicious is not the first inventor of luminous food.
 Quinine, an ingredient in tonic water, glows under UV light, and has been used to make fluorescent sorbets.
 But this latest ice cream glows without the use of a light, said its makers.